MasegoLeRoux/SQLBoulevard/UEFA Champions League (UCL) 202122 Season attacking/ReadMe.md

 🚦 To use the project, simply open the application in your web browser.
 You can explore various defensive statistics, view player profiles, and generate custom reports.
 Here's how to get started:

 1. Open the application in your web browser.
-2. Navigate to the "Defensive Analysis" section.
+2. Navigate to the "attacking Analysis" section.
 3. Select a player or club of interest.
 4. Explore the interactive visualizations and statistics.